sgoutteb/segmata/README.md

 For rendering layers it uses: vesuvius-render from https://github.com/jrudolph/vesuvius-gui It is written in Python.

-The main emphasis of Segmata is to automatically performa modifications on .obj file in order to improve the segmentation in terms of:
+The main emphasis of Segmata is to automatically perform modifications on .obj file in order to improve the segmentation in terms of:
 - Visual rendereing of layers
 - Inference result on segment (in a future step)